 - The marks awarded by the adjudicator are final.
 Only the top mark in each class will be announced.

 - The same routine or music cannot be used in more than one class by the same competitor.

-- Competitors MUST provide their own music on USB key or CD, only one musical selection per CD is permitted.
-It is always recommended that you bring a back-up.
+- Competitors MUST bring a back-up of their own music on USB key or CD.
+If you choose to use CD’s, only one musical selection per CD is permitted.

 - The Association reserves the right to disqualify any competitor or group who is not ready to perform when called.

 - Only children ages 8 and under will be allowed to be assisted onto the stage by a teacher, parent or assistant.
 Otherwise, only Festival representatives are allowed backstage.
 Teachers may not demonstrate or cue students of any age from on or off stage.